vishpat/appu/README.md

 # Setup

 ## Google Speech API
 Appu uses the Google Speech API and requires you to have Google developer account to try it out.
 Information about setting an dev account and obtaining a ServiceAccount can be found [here](https://developers.google.com/identity/protocols/application-default-credentials).
-Once the service account is created download the json for it store it in your home directory.
-Now edit the run.sh file and change the parameter GOOGLE_APPLICATION_CREDENTIALS point it to the downloaded JSON.
+Once the service account is created download the json and store it in your home directory.
+Now edit the run.sh file and change the parameter GOOGLE_APPLICATION_CREDENTIALS to point it to the downloaded JSON.
 Now run the app as follows.

 ## Command Map